agrc/gis.utah.gov/_posts/2016-03-25-about-our-new-v6-website-in-ghpages.md

 Another nice feature of GH Pages is its cloud-based, static website generator system.
 Our content repository is at [https://github.com/agrc/agrc.github.io](https://github.com/agrc/agrc.github.io), and any time an edit is approved and merged into the repo, the appropriate static pages on github.io servers are updated in seconds.
 And, a clever bit of DNS work, the github.io servers are what the world sees as https://gis.utah.gov.

 The new architecture allows us to keep the distributed, multi-user editing capabilities expected in a CMS -- anyone can fork our website content repo and submit pull requests, containing the proposed changes, for our approval.
-In addition administrative control over the content, GitHub also provides capabilities for easy local backups, and a complete transactional history of the site over time.
+In addition to administrative control over the content, GitHub also provides capabilities for easy local backups, and a complete transactional history of the site over time.

 We believe this to be the first .gov website hosted on GitHub Pages within Utah, and likely one of the first across state governments.
 But more importantly, we think some of the new features will prove valuable to our users in the Utah GIS community.
 These include
 * An adaptive design developed in partnership with the Department of Technology Services AppDev/UX team
 * Better, easier to find information about Utah GIS data resources
 * [SGID Index Table](http://gis.utah.gov/data/sgid-index/), an alternate search method across the SGID inventory